 Risk appetite can also be described as an organization's risk capacity, or the maximum amount of residual risk it will accept after controls and other measures have been put in place.

-Risk tolerance, by contrast, is the amount of deviation from its risk appetite that an organization is willing to accept to achieve a specific objective based on parameters that include industry and vertical standards.
+Risk tolerance, by contrast, is the amount of deviation from its risk appetite that an organization is willing to accept to achieve a specific objective, based on parameters that include industry and vertical standards.

 Factors that influence risk appetite

-- current industry position and/or financial strength.
+- The organization's current industry position and financial strength.

 Determining your risk appetite scale

-For organizations seeking to determine their risk appetite scale, it's important to consider the probability of the risk and its impact.
+For organizations seeking to determine their risk appetite scale, it's important to consider the probability of a risk and its impact.
 Once risk probability and impact are used to drive an organization's risk priorities and focus, risk appetite can be evaluated through analysis of the following parameters:

 - Acceptable risk boundaries and actions.
-What exactly is the organization willing to do within the "acceptable" risk appetite level?
+What exactly is the organization willing to do within the acceptable risk appetite level?

 - Risk exposure.
 Based on a desired set of actions and outcomes, does the risk exposure increase, decrease or stay the same?
-The level of risk exposure influences the risk appetite for any specific project or approach, and possibly the overall direction an organization takes.
+The level of risk exposure influences the risk appetite for any specific project or approach and possibly the overall direction an organization takes.

 How to write a risk appetite statement